MultiCraft/repixture/mods/unicode_text/README.rst

 Anything else?
 ++++++++++++++

-Yes, Minetest should support deflated TGA as a texture format and send uncompressed TGA to older clients to provide compatibility at the cost of more network traffic.
-Minetest should also compress files which are sent as dynamic media, but only if doing it reduces the transfer size.
+Yes, Luanti should support deflated TGA as a texture format and send uncompressed TGA to older clients to provide compatibility at the cost of more network traffic.
+Luanti should also compress files which are sent as dynamic media, but only if doing it reduces the transfer size.

 Also, any developer who proposes to use ZSTD instead of DEFLATE should